bhritchie/bhritchie.github.io/README.md

 This is the source for for my personal website [(bhritchie.github.io)](https://bhritchie.github.io/).
-Or rather, the source is in the source branch.

-The site is built with [Jekyll](http://jekyllrb.com) and [Hyde](https://github.com/poole/hyde).

-The written content is copyright Brendan Ritchie.